Acceptance by Design

 This guide works with how humans actually regulate:

-Small noticing → nervous system settles → thinking clears → next step becomes visible.
+Noticing → nervous system settles → thinking clears → next step becomes visible

 What you receive

-6 guided pages you can use in order or individually
+• 6 guided reset pages you can use in order or individually

-Something you can keep on your phone, tablet, or print and place nearby for hard moments
+• Something you can keep on your phone, tablet, or printed nearby for difficult moments

 This is not productivity.